Aditya-saxena12/CustomerLoginPage/README.md

 # CustomerLoginPage

-It is a login page of Customer CRUD operation.
+Spring Secured Login Page* (Actual Name) : Using Spring boot and java, created a login page through which we can enter details of customer and store them in sql using JDBC connectivity.

+JDBC: Used to connect sql to java

 In this, we can update, delete, read and create the information.

-It is made with spring framework (SPRING BOOT), java in STS editor and connected with database through SQL.